What is a Pull Marketing Strategy?

 - Stronger bargaining power with retailers and distributors

 - Focuses on creating brand equity and product value

 - Consumers are actively seeking out the product, which removes much of the pressure of conducting outbound marketing

 - Can be used to test a product’s acceptance in the market and obtain consumer feedback on the product

 - Usually works effectively only when there is high brand loyalty

 - Lead time is long, as consumers are comparing alternatives before making a purchase

-- Requires creating high demand for a product, which can be difficult in a highly competitive marketplace landscape
+- Requires creating a high demand for a product, which can be difficult in a highly competitive marketplace landscape

 - Requires strong marketing efforts to convince consumers to actively seek out the product (they may, instead, just decide to settle for whatever similar product a retailer has in stock, rather than insisting on getting your product)

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: